 Li River Cruise

-Ok, so this is tourist central it’s one of China’s top attractions which equals tourists, but don’t let that and the boat trip put you off, as you’ll be able to escape the crowds later on.
-We hired a guide, including a driver in Yangshuo costing around £50 each for the day, which turned out to be amazing value and totally worth it.
+Ok, so this is tourist central because it’s one of China’s top attractions which equals lots of domestic and foreign tourists.
+But don’t let that and the boat trip put you off as you’ll be able to escape the crowds later on.
+We hired a guide including a driver in Yangshuo costing around £50 each for the day, which turned out to be amazing value and totally worth it.

-The boat trip took approximately 4 hours to reach Yangshuo and takes you past amazing limestone formations, called karsts, formed around 200 million years ago when the region was under the sea.
-The other-worldly landscape is just spectacular, and reminded us of other karst formations like Halong Bay or Phang Nga Bay.
-We didn’t get bored as there was so much to take in along the way, as you are surrounded by all this gorgeous and exotic scenery.
+The Li River boat cruise takes approximately 4 hours to reach Yangshuo and takes you past amazing limestone formations called karsts, formed around 200 million years ago when the region was under the sea.
+This other-worldly landscape is just spectacular and reminded us of other karst formations we’d seen in Halong Bay, Vietnam and Phang Nga Bay in Thailand.
+We didn’t get bored as there’s so much to take in along the way, as you are surrounded by all this gorgeous and exotic scenery.

 A somewhat mediocre lunch was served on our boat, but we can vouch that they use fresh ingredients!
-We watched a local fisherwoman pull up alongside one of the kitchens on the back of these boats, where she passed the chef a live eel, seconds later we witnessed the chef chop its head off, and toss it into the river, quite a shock!
+We watched a local fisherwoman pull up alongside one of the kitchens on the back of these boats.
+She passed the chef a live eel, seconds later we witnessed the chef chop its head off and toss it into the river, it was quite a shock!

-Our boat also made a quick stop for more people to board, some ingenious hawkers made use of this stop, and came armed with all sorts to tempt curious passengers.
+Our boat also made a quick stop for more people to board.
+Look out for some ingenious hawkers who make use of this time and come armed with all sorts to tempt curious passengers.
+Everything is always $1!

 Li River Sights

 You’ll soon find yourself with hoards of tourists along West Street, with plenty more hawkers and vendors selling foods and handicrafts.
 Other people were offering bamboo raft trips down the nearby Yulong River.
-Yangshuo is lovely, but spoilt by the sheer number of tourists in the summer high season, but the surrounding scenery and smell of tea in the air is just wonderful.
+Yangshuo is lovely but spoilt by the sheer number of tourists in the summer high season.
+Don’t worry as the surrounding scenery and smell of tea in the air is just wonderful.

 We asked our guide to take us away from West Street and go somewhere that she liked, her eyes lit up and was immediately more animated as she told us she would be pleased to show us the less touristy side of Yangshuo.

-We soon found ourselves heading towards her favourite food market, from our experience this is when a private guide is invaluable if you are short on time and want to see interesting local life.
+We soon found ourselves heading towards her favourite food market.
+From our experience this is when a private guide is invaluable if you are short on time and want to see interesting glimpses into local life.

 Heading up and into the countryside